Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-8. Claim 3 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of Wille et al. (US 2006/0281092).
+7. Claim 3 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of Wille et al. (US 2006/0281092).

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

 Wille discloses use of an RNA stabilization solution.
 See paragraph 0017.

-9. Claim 4 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of Bommarito et al. (US 2011/0097814).
+8. Claim 4 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of Bommarito et al. (US 2011/0097814).

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

 Bommarito discloses preparing reagents by convection drying for use in devices.
 See paragraphs 0116-0117.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko by preparing dried reagents using convection drying because Bommarito disclosed the advantage of using dried reagents prepared by convection drying.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe by preparing dried reagents using convection drying because Bommarito disclosed the advantage of using dried reagents prepared by convection drying.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-10. Claim 5 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of Zenhausern et al. (US 2010/0213063).
+9. Claim 5 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of Zenhausern et al. (US 2010/0213063).

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

 Zenhausern discloses use of bubble mixing to facilitate binding of nucleic acids to beads.
 See paragraph 0227.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko by using bubble mixing because Zenhausern disclosed the use of bubble mixing to facilitate binding of nucleic acids to beads within a fluidic device.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe by using bubble mixing because Zenhausern disclosed the use of bubble mixing to facilitate binding of nucleic acids to beads within a fluidic device.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-11. Claims 6-8 are rejected under 35 U.S.C.
-103 as being unpatentable over Hodko.
+10. Claims 6-8 are rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe.

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko by using a blood sample volume of less than 500 microliters, and using the gene biomarker panel as recited in claim 7, because these would have merely involved routine optimization of known-important reaction parameters, which as well settled in U.S. patent practice does not support unobviousness (M.P.E.P 2144.05).
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe by using a blood sample volume of less than 500 microliters, and using the gene biomarker panel as recited in claim 7, because these would have merely involved routine optimization of known-important reaction parameters, which as well settled in U.S. patent practice does not support unobviousness (M.P.E.P 2144.05).
 In other words, the skilled artisan would have routinely optimized the blood sample volume and biomarker panel for use in the method of Hodko according to the particulars of the assay, such as which organisms were desired to be detected.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-12. Claim 9 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).
+11. Claim 9 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).

-The teachings of Hodko are discussed above.
+The teachings of Hodko and Briscoe are discussed above.

 Reber discloses coupling a collection tube with a fluidic device.
 See paragraphs 0025-0028, 0033-0044, 0059-0070, 0079-0082, 0192-0216, 0345, 0349, 0392, and 0468-0487.